bentlema/puppet-tutorial-pe/tutorial/vbox/11-Roles-and-Profiles.md

 included profile classes for an Apache web server, a MySQL DB, and an NFS share (probably mounts up a shared filesystem used by Apache and/or MySQL)

+Notice that there are some application-specific classes (users, and nfs_share) that are located within a `foo_app/` directory, while there are also some general-purpose classes for an Apache web server and MySQL server, that many other roles might share.
+Hiera data would be used to configure these for the specific application, so that the same profile code could be used by multiple roles/applications.

-As you can see, we need to think a bit about how we organize our profile code, as we want to reduce code duplication if possible, but at the same time we want to maintain simplicity and readability of code.
+As you can see, we need to think a bit about how we organize our profile code, as we want to reduce code duplication if possible (maximize code reuse), but at the same time we want to maintain simplicity and readability of code.

 That is key, so let's restate it:

-We want to maintain code **simplicity** and **readability** while **reducing code duplication** where possible*
+We want to maintain code **simplicity** and **readability** while **reducing code duplication** and **maximizing code reuse** where possible.

 ### Where to put our Roles & Profiles?